purpleidea/mgmt/docs/resource-guide.md

 // Close runs some cleanup code for this resource. func (obj *FooRes) Close() error {
 	err := obj.conn.Close() // close some internal connection

-	// call base close, b/c we're overriding if e := obj.BaseRes.Close(); err == nil {
-		err = e
-	} else if e != nil {
-		err = multierr.Append(err, e) // list of errors
+	obj.someMap = nil       // free up some large data structure from memory return err
 }
-	return err
-}
 ```

 You should probably check the return errors of your internal methods, and pass
 on an error if something went wrong.
-Remember to always call the base `Close`
-method!
-If you plan to return early if you hit an internal error, then at least
-call it with a defer!

 ### CheckApply